Section 1108. Prosecution and Progress

 3. Should a delay become apparent before or after the work is started, the Engineer will immediately notify the Contractor in writing that work on the contract will be delayed, and if possible, the approximate duration of the delay.

 The Contractor shall complete the contract on or before the Completion Date.
 Unless noted otherwise in the proposal form, the Contractor may commence work any time after receipt of the signed contract, specifications permitting.
-Articles 1108.02, E, Charging of Working Days and 1108.02, F, Winter Work will not apply.
+Articles 1108.02, E and 1108.02, F will not apply.
 Liquidated damages will be assessed in accordance with Article 1108.08 for each calendar day beyond the Completion Date that the contract remains uncompleted.

 The three types of start dates are as follows: